 Engee documentation

-Definition of the Brusselator Equation
+Definition of the Brusselator equation

-The Brusselator PDE is defined as follows:
+The PDE equation of the Brusselator is defined as follows:

 where